ingodahn/gsaplus/readme.md

 Note that this is only a slight modification of the install process.
 Also, it is very likely that all of the steps are neccessary, but this is a surefire way to get you up to date.
 Feel free to drop commands once you get more comfortable with the process.

 ## For developers
-This is actually the same process for developers and non-developers, but developers are expected to know which of the individual commands are required and which not, thus saving time ;-).
+This is actually the same process for developers and non-developers, but developers are expected to know which of the individual commands are actually required and which not, thus saving time ;-).

 Use `composer install` after modifying backend dependencies, `php artisan migrate` after making modifications to the databse or models, `bower install` + `rake` after modifying frontend-dependencies and just `rake` after modifying frontend-code.
 You may have to include scss-fragments in the main app.scss and set up the Rakefile to `cp` scripts and fonts from the bower-directory to the [public](public)-directory.
 Also remember to include JavaScript-files in the main template head.